 As the title promised, I will also share 2 other tips that I find useful.

-The other tip for today is for those of you who buy boxes from Home Depot to use for shipping items in to amazon.
+The other tip for today is for those of you who buy boxes from Home Depot to use for shipping items to Amazon warehouses.
 Home Depot will match coupons and promotions from competitors, and you can use this to your advantage to get your boxes cheaper.
 For example, the store Menards, often does an 11% rebate on everything in the store, and currently is doing a 14% off for anything you can fit in a paper grocery bag.
 Home Depot will match these promotions if you simply ask them to while checking out.
 I have done it many times, and the savings add up.
 Home Depot will also match Lowe’s coupons if you have access to those.